AdobeDocs/experience-platform.en/help/destinations/ui/activate-edge-profile-lookup.md

 However, for use cases which depend on quick, real-time data retrieval, [!DNL Platform] uses edge profiles.
 These are lightweight profiles distributed throughout the [Edge Network](../../collection/home.md#edge).
 Since the Edge Network is a fast and globally distributed network of servers, you can use edge profiles for your real-time personalization use cases, where timing is critical.

-This page describes the steps that you must follow when you want to implement a personalization use case which needs quick profile data lookup to deliver personalization through downstream applications, in real-time.
+This page describes the steps that you must follow when you want to implement an edge profile lookup use case via the [Custom Personalization Destination](../catalog/personalization/custom-personalization.md), which requires quick retrieval of profile data to deliver personalization experiences and/or inform decisioning rules through downstream applications, in real-time.

-## Prerequisites {#prerequisites}
+## Terminology and prerequisites {#prerequisites}

-While you will configure the use case described in this page, you will use the following Platform components:
+When configuring the use case described in this page, you will use the following Platform components:

 * [Datastreams](../../datastreams/overview.md): You will configure a datastream which receives incoming event data and responds with edge profile data.
 * [Merge Policies](../../segmentation/ui/segment-builder.md#merge-policies): You will create an [!UICONTROL Active-On-Edge] merge policy to ensure that the edge profiles use the correct profile data.
 * [Custom Personalization connection](../catalog/personalization/custom-personalization.md): You will configure a new custom personalization connection to activate your audiences.
 * [Edge Network Server API](../../server-api/overview.md): You will use [interactive data collection](../../server-api/interactive-data-collection.md) to send event data to the Edge Network.

 >[!IMPORTANT]